acae ice

 Female-Fronted Psychedelic Deep Tonk out of Portland, Oregon.

-I’ve been a student of Daoism for several years, and am deeply committed to an engaged form of the tradition that examines how precepts vis-a-vis systems of oppression affect the material conditions of all beings.
+I’ve been a student of Daoism for several years, and am deeply committed to an applied form of the tradition that examines how precepts respond to systems of oppression in ways that affect the material conditions of all beings.
 I also follow and support the Baye Fall, and I am able to do the work that I do with the financial support from my husband.

-I work in a dozen kinds of media, play four instruments, speak three languages, parent two children, and holler at one cat, usually not all at once.
+I work in a dozen kinds of media, play five instruments, speak three languages, parent two children, and holler at one cat, usually not all at once.

 Connect with me: